pasierb/blog/_posts/2017-07-05-pg_repack-full-vacuum-without-locking.markdown

 You will need around the same amount of space available as the table being repacked.
 The reason is that pg_repack is actually creating a fresh copy of table without "dead" space and replacing old one with new (just as FULL VACUUM does)

+P.S.

+Of course it does not mean that you should abbandon your regulary scheduled vacuumimg and reindexing!

 [pg_repack]: https://github.com/reorg/pg_repack
 [pg_repack_source]: https://pgxn.org/dist/pg_repack/